Can I talk to MaryAnn before scheduling a session?

 It’s simple.
 Be deeply committed to improving your quality of life — because you’re worth it.

 Be ready to learn and do the work.
+You’re probably a beginner at treating your internal jaw muscles, so be kind and patient with yourself.
 Ask questions if you don’t understand.

 Can a TMJ Relief session on Zoom help with severe jaw issues?